Advanced Independent Research Application Form

 Students are expected to follow Penn's Code of Academic Integrity.
 Students caught plagiarizing may face either academic or disciplinary negative consequences.

-Students completing an honors thesis are required to present an oral defense of their research at the Student Research Symposium**, held in March.
-Students who successfully defend their thesis will graduate with honors.
-The Director will retain the prerogative of challenging a grade assignment if the submitted paper is inadequate, the student fails to present at the Symposium, and/or for any unexcused absences during the Honors Seminars.
+The Director will retain the prerogative of challenging a grade assignment if the submitted thesis paper is inadequate, the student fails to submit a video for the opportunity to present at the Symposium, and/or for any unexcused absences during the Honors Seminars.